What to Know About the Unique Signs of Stroke in Women

 How many times have you been so exhausted you felt like you were walking around in a fog, or had a sudden, severe headache?
 Like many women, you probably just brushed it off as part of the daily juggle of work and home.

-What’s surprising is that these feelings can be signs of a stroke.
+What’s surprising is that these feelings can be signs of a stroke in women.
 As with a heart attack, women can have different symptoms of stroke than men.
 For example, women may have more vague, atypical symptoms—like confusion or general weakness—rather than weakness on one side of the body.

 Symptoms strike suddenly